 - Start and end times (and whether they’ve been reduced to lower the chance of transmission)

-- Physical distancing guidelines (and how it will be enforced)
+- Physical distancing guidelines (and how they will be enforced)

-Remember, if this feels like too much information to send in a single text, split up the communication in a series of SMS.
-Guidelines can easily be condensed into a single document provided as a link at the end of a text!
+Remember, if this feels like too much information to send in a single text, split up the communication into a series of SMS messages.
+Guidelines can easily be condensed into a single document provided as a link at the end of a text.

 #4 School Closing Updates